urashidmir/seo-test/README.md

 https://developers.google.com/search/docs/data-types/review-snippet
 Example of current structured data code for pros and cons

-On the products array there is an object called information, this is where you will find the product pros and cons objects.
+On the products array returned by the API there is an object called information, this is where you will find the product pros and cons fields.

 ## User story